Ocugen Inc. (OCGN) Shares Down Despite Recent Market Volatility

 ROTH Capital gave a rating of “Buy” to OCGN, setting the target price at $8 in the report published on June 15th of the previous year.

-During the last 5 trading sessions, OCGN rose by +0.41%, which changed the moving average for the period of 200-days by -55.86% in comparison to the 20-day moving average, which settled at $1.0596.
-In addition, Ocugen Inc. saw -24.39% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, OCGN fell by -7.47%, which changed the moving average for the period of 200-days by -56.27% in comparison to the 20-day moving average, which settled at $0.9966.
+In addition, Ocugen Inc. saw -30.04% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading